WTFox/jsonfind/README.md

 # JSONFind

-Easily find paths to values in large JSON files.
+A fast and lightweight utility to easily find paths to values in large JSON files.

 ### Usage